jwlunsford/udacity_projects/item_catalog/README.md

 After the required dependencies are installed, run the web application using Flask.
 The following steps will explain how to create a local copy of the code and run Flask.

 1. Download and unzip, or Clone, the Item_Catalog project contents in this repository using Github online, or Git commands from a shell prompt.
 2. Navigate to the root directory (item_catalog) where the files have been copied using a Terminal (i.e.; shell prompt).
 The command `dir` on windows or `cd` on OSX and Linux, are used to navigate to the directory.
-For example, using Mac OSX Terminal, you would type `cd /path/to/directory/here` to navigate to the local files.
+For example, using Mac OSX Terminal, you would type `cd /path/to/directory/here` to navigate to the local directory where the files were saved.
+4. Run the Flask server by typing the following into the Terminal (i.e.; shell) window. `python main.py`.
+NOTE:  The first time the application runs it will create a SQLite database named 'catalog.db' in the current working directory.
+The initial database will be empty.
+To populate the database with sample information, execute 'dummy_data.py'.
+This is done by typing `python dummy_data.py` from the shell prompt.
+After the data is imported, repeat step 4 to start Flask again.

-3. Run the Flask server by typing the following into the Terminal (i.e.; shell) window. `$ python main.py` If everything was installed correctly, this will start the Flask Application running in the background on port 5000.
+If everything was installed correctly, this will start the Flask Application running in the background on port 5000.

 ## Usage